kubeflow/website/content/en/docs/gke/pipelines/authentication-pipelines.md

 Starting from Kubeflow 1.1, Kubeflow Pipelines [supports multi-user isolation](/docs/pipelines/multi-user/).
 Therefore, pipeline runs are executed in user namespaces using the `default-editor` KSA.
 The `default-editor` KSA is auto-bound to the GSA specified in the user profile, which defaults to a shared GSA `${KFNAME}-user@${PROJECT}.iam.gserviceaccount.com`.

-If you want to bind `default-editor` KSA with a chosen GSA for a specific namespace, refer to [In-cluster authentication to Google Cloud](/docs/gke/authentication/#in-cluster-authentication).
+If you want to bind the `default-editor` KSA with a chosen GSA for a specific namespace, refer to [In-cluster authentication to Google Cloud](/docs/gke/authentication/#in-cluster-authentication).

 Additionally, the Kubeflow Pipelines UI / Visualization / TensorBoard servers also deploy instances in your user namespace using the `default-editor` KSA.
 Therefore, to [visualize results in the Pipelines UI](/docs/pipelines/sdk/output-viewer/), they can fetch artifacts in Google Cloud Storage using permissions of the same GSA you configured for this namespace.